cfw-guide/dsi.cfw.guide/docs/faq.md

 - Older exploits are no longer possible to use, which may be required if you are unable use the recommended exploits
 - Flashcard compatibility is reduced, however this is bypassed if you install Unlaunch

+The only exception is an Unlaunch installation on a DSi with System Version 1.4.2 – this version is currently unsupported by Safe Unlaunch Installer (due to a bug), and requires updating your DSi console to 1.4.5.

 ## Which is the best exploit?
 Unlaunch is overall the best exploit for the DSi, with the only downside being that there is a minor brick risk on install.
 In general it's recommended to use Memory Pit to install Unlaunch.
 If you want to avoid any risk it's recommended to instead use Flipnote Lenny as it has fewer issues in homebrew than Memory Pit while being just as safe and simple to remove.
 Below is a list of the pros and cons of each exploit: